 Lastly, be sure to add a professional-type email.
 Don’t use the email you created as a 12-year-old, but rather one with your name and your surname.
 We all know that many have been taken, but pick one that looks the best and stick it with.

 It can be quite difficult to be nice to people you consider foul.
 On more than one occasion, you may want to shout and argue, but you should also be considerate about the consequences of your actions.
 Most industries are close-knit and leaving a foul scent behind could cause you low employability, especially if your industry is small.

 Careers are long and one day you may be offered a job by a previous work colleague or an old friend.
 People make business, and people employ people.
 Don’t burn the bridge, enter and leave respectively.

-Don’t forget to say your please and thank you’s, people will more likely remember the bad things about you rather than all the good things you have done, so making sure you be kind and nice can go a long way.
+Don’t forget to say your please and thank you, people will more likely remember the bad things about you rather than all the good things you have done, so making sure you are kind and nice can go a long way.

 Keep your social media professional

 Social Media is a huge part of everyone’s life, whether or not you spend your time on it.
 But there is a limit to how you should portray yourself to the world.
 If you are one to party a lot, it may be best to avoid taking images or being tagged into one.
 If you are one to pick fights, avoid trigger-causing posts.
 Keep any personal views personal, and any risky images private.
 If you want to share details on social media, consider sharing your work experience, qualifications and any skills gained on Linkedin, increasing the potential of recruiters or in-house hiring managers approaching you for your services.